firedrakeproject/firedrake-fluids/doc/source/introduction.rst

 -  ``/doc``: Contains the source code and images for this documentation.

--  ``/models``: Comprises a collection of Python files containing the implementation of the different models.
+-  ``/firedrake_fluids``: Comprises a collection of Python files containing the implementation of the different models and auxiliary functionality.

 -  ``/schema``: Contains a set of schema files used to define the different options a simulation configuration file can take (see